 The existing Rough Guides website was designed and built over 5 years ago.
 As a result the design was starting to look dated and some of the pages and user flows weren’t performing as well as they should.

 With an average of 2,000,000 sessions a month Rough Guides is a huge site.
 Features account for 25% of that traffic with a large proportion coming via social media.
-As a result that 25% was even more important as it was based on current trends and helped build and maintain authority.
+That 25% was particularly important as it was based on current trends and helped build and maintain authority.

 The existing design was uninspiring, so the task was to create an immersive and image-led look and feel that could be used to simplify the user flows, refresh the brand and to help promote special features, such as ‘The Rough Guide to 2016′ and ’50 things to do before you die’.